-Today’s bicycle is a result of the work of several important inventors, but here you can find its origins.
-Who made initial designs, who made important additions, and whose inventions brought it to the masses?
+Today’s bicycle is a result of the work of several prominent inventors, but here you can find its origins.
+Who made initial designs, who made significant additions, and whose inventions brought it to the masses?

 After several thousand years of horseback riding, public transportation was changed forever with the invention of this few engineers.
 Find out how their designs came to life during the mid to late 19th century.
 Read more about who invented the bicycle.